(reading time: 1 hour, 2 minutes)

 It is the gravitation of the world itself, he reasoned.
 How would something as tiny as me even feel it?
 It is a force bigger than my mind.
 It moving put us all in danger of annihilation, but we corrected it.
 It may be too big for me to feel, but not to influence.
 I can change things, whether the world wants me to or not.
 He took a step back.
 Nothing at all continued to happen.
 He sighed.

-“Nice to know you,” he told the tile.
-He waved goodbye.
+“Nice to know you,” he told the tile, waving goodbye.
 Upon exiting the shrine he found that the revolving stones now followed their paths in the air, about chest-high.
 He ran his fingers over them as he passed through, feeling their flawlessness.
 Striking as they were, they did not grow either.
 Their sheen was simply the result of being worn down by the tile’s gravitation.
 They were stuck in their ways, unlike the bropato.

 The bropato carried him out of the chamber.
 Everything he passed earlier rushed by: the stars, the rummins, and the shifting layers across the walls.
-Air rushed through his hair, drying the sweat in it.
+A breeze dried the sweat in his hair.
 As it carried him out, he noticed something.
 His arm was riddled with pain, but there was something different between the sting of the drying blood and the paleness of drained flesh.
 He stared at his hand, the light of the stars still strong enough for him to make out its silhouette.
 His arm was trembling, but his fingers were not.

 He checked his other hand, opening and closing his fingers.
 Despite his condition, they felt strong.
 They felt like they could grip a pen without wavering the words.
 What the rope bridge had done to his hands had finally been undone.
 He wondered if it was his reward for besting the beast.
-It was more likely, he decided, that the newer and more severe injury to his arm toughened it.
-It didn’t have time to tremble the fingers when it was busy repairing the tissue along its entire length.
+It was more likely, he decided, that the newer and more severe injury to his arm toughened them.
+His body didn’t have time to tremble the fingers when it was busy repairing so much tissue.

 If I had a pen I would write Pearlen a letter right now, while I am steady.
 I’d write it right here on my seat.
 Tell her how I’ve grown.
 Tell her how that life of adventure I promised her is properly budding.